-Frank Doorley is an associate in Mayer Brown’s Washington DC office and a member of the Financial Services Regulatory & Enforcement group.
+Frank Doorley is a partner in Mayer Brown’s Washington DC office and a member of the Financial Services Regulatory & Enforcement group.
 He handles a broad range of federal and state regulatory compliance matters, primarily for consumer financial product and service providers.
 Frank has significant experience advising lenders, consumer finance providers, and investors on compliance obligations under federal and state law.
 His experience covers a range of products and program structures, including Fintech and marketplace lending programs, retail and home improvement financing, general-purpose unsecured credit, and small business lending and alternative financing.
 He regularly provides guidance on federal consumer financial laws such as the Truth in Lending Act (TILA), Real Estate Settlement Procedures Act (RESPA) and the CFPB Mortgage Servicing Rules, Equal Credit Opportunity Act (ECOA), Fair Credit Reporting Act (FCRA), Fair Debt Collection Practices Act (FDCPA), Servicemembers Civil Relief Act (SCRA) and prohibitions on unfair, deceptive, and abusive acts and practices (UDAAP).

 Prior to joining the firm, Frank was an associate at another Washington DC law firm and served as an extern for the Hon.
 Virginia M. Kendall on the US District Court for the Northern District of Illinois.